adnanh/webhook/README.md

 TLS version and cipher suite selection flags are available from the command line.
 To list available cipher suites, use the `-list-cipher-suites` flag.
 The `-tls-min-version` flag can be used with `-list-cipher-suites`.

+## Running behind a reverse proxy
+[webhook][w] may be run behind a "reverse proxy" - another web-facing server such as [Apache httpd](https://httpd.apache.org) or [Nginx](https://nginx.org) that accepts requests from clients and forwards them on to [webhook][h].
+You can have [webhook][w] listen on a regular TCP port or on a Unix domain socket (with the `-socket` flag), then configure your proxy to send requests for a specific host name or sub-path over that port or socket to [webhook][w].

+Note that when running in this mode the [`ip-whitelist`](docs/Hook-Rules.md#match-whitelisted-ip-range) trigger rule will not work as expected, since it will be checking the address of the _proxy_, not the _client_.
+Client IP restrictions will need to be enforced within the proxy, before it decides whether to forward the request to [webhook][w].

 ## CORS Headers
 If you want to set CORS headers, you can use the `-header name=value` flag while starting [webhook][w] to set the appropriate CORS headers that will be returned with each response.